Raoshwill99/btcs/README.md

 ## Overview

 This project implements a sophisticated multi-signature wallet system that allows for customizable, decentralized custody arrangements using Clarity smart contracts on the Stacks blockchain.
-The system is designed to provide enhanced security, flexibility, and granular control for managing Bitcoin assets.
+The system is designed to provide enhanced security, flexibility, and granular control for managing multiple types of digital assets, including Bitcoin and various tokens.

 ## Features